Christian-Edelmann/LiquidRocketMotor/README.txt

 reviewing incompressible flow as well.
 I also need to figure out how to integrate the thermodynamics into the fluid calculations.

+6/5/2020 - After a lot of reading, I am starting to understand how the fluid mechanics of a convergent divergent nozzle works.
+I will finish up the learning aspect of it and start to work towards implimenting the equations and creating the geometry of the nozzle its self.
+I think I'm going to try and create a script that will do the math based on the input assumptions like pressure and mass inflow rate.
+I will need to also learn how to use pandas so I can output a cvs/txt file that I will be able to do my CFD analysis and the solidworks design.
+I would also like to have the solidworks design linked to that file so if I change the underlying assumptions the design will evolve with it.
+SO basically here comes the hard part.

 Christian - 2020